Equalization Payments in an Arizona Divorce

 That modification to Casalena’s opinion, however, was nowhere stated in the original decree or explained in the later orders.
 The court may well have omitted the lot in the first instance, but on this record, we are ill-equipped to confirm whether that was the case.

 And if the court did not omit the lot, its inclusion in the equalization payment calculation was an error.
-We vacate the court’s orders regarding division of the community property.
-We remand so that the court may determine White Mountain’s value based on the evidence, and establish and explain an equalization scheme that accounts for the lot’s value once.
+The Arizona Court of Appeals vacated the court’s orders regarding division of the community property The appellate court remand the case back to the trial court so the trial court may determine White Mountain’s value based on the evidence, and establish and explain an equalization scheme that accounts for the lot’s value once.

-We afford the superior court broad discretion in doing so.
-Pullen v.
-Pullen, 223 Ariz.
-293, 298 (App.
-2009).
-Husband contends that the $1,600 monthly award, when combined with the $1,500 monthly equity payment, exceeds his ability to pay and ignores the substantial assets Wife was given in the decree.
-See A.R.S. § 25-319(B)(4), (9).
+Husband contended the $1,600 monthly award, when combined with the $1,500 monthly property equalization payment exceeded his ability to pay and ignores the substantial assets Wife was given in the decree.
 But the decree leaves unclear whether, or for how long, Husband must pay both amounts.

 While the decree required Husband to pay $1,600 per month for 60 months, it also provided that Husband’s maintenance obligation would be reduced to $600 per month “once [Wife] receives her equity in the home and commercial property” and that further reductions may be appropriate “[o]nce she begins receiving regular monthly payments from her share of the Corporation.”